thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

         * Food & Drink (plus cups etc) if you have opted to BYO
         * A jacket on cooler days
       title: What to Bring
-    - dropdownContent: >-
-        * In the interests of public safety and to ensure everyone has a safe and awesome day, we do adhere to Responsible Service of Alcohol practices.

-        * Anyone wishing to consume alcohol must be able to provide identification proving they are over 18 years.

-        * Anyone acting offensively will be refused service and/or removed from the event.
-      title: Considerations
-    - dropdownContent: >-
-        Please email or call for the latest VIP package deals including transport, catering and private chefs, wait staff, entertainment etc.
-      title: VIP Packages
-    - dropdownContent: >-
-        * White Party _\- need we say more!_

-        * Corporate events - team building activities, sailing days, incentives, partner programs, end of conference party, etc

-        * DJ's, entertainers, masseuses, marquees, watersports (jetboating and parasailing)

-        * Weddings - beautiful island location for a unique beach wedding.
-      title: More Raft Up Ideas
-    - dropdownContent: >-
-        **How many people can you accommodate?**

-        _We have 4 sailing catamarans available which can carry a total of 90 guests._

-        **What is included?**

-        _Each boats comes with a skipper and crew member.
-Also included is ice, free use of paddleboards and inflatables, beach volleyball and cricket, and snorkeling gear._

-        **Can we BYO drinks and food?**

-        _Yes, you are more than welcome to BYO drinks and food (no surcharge) or we can organise this for you._
+    - dropdownContent: "**How many people can you accommodate?**\n\nWe have 4 sailing catamarans available which can carry a total of 90 guests.\n\n****\n\n**What is included?**\n\nEach boats comes with a skipper and crew member.
+Also included is ice, free use of paddleboards and inflatables, beach volleyball and cricket, and snorkeling gear.\n\n\n\n**Where do your boats depart from?**\r\n\nOur boats are berthed at D9 and D10 at Marina Mirage.
+Please see the 'contact us' page on our website for further details and a map.
+Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.\r\n\n\r\n\n**Where can I park?**\r\n\nThere is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.\r\n\n\r\n\n**What about other transport options?**\r\n\nThere are lots of ways to get to the boat!
+The most popular (and cost effective/convenient) if often via Maxi Taxis.\r\n\n\r\n\n**Can I BYO food and drink?**\r\n\nYes if you would like to bring your own food and drinks on board that is completely fine.\r\n\n\r\n\n**I am short on time can you please help me out with catering/drinks?**\r\n\nYes, we also offer catering and drinks service for your convenience.
+Please request our full catering list as advance bookings are required.
+We offer a range of catering options from grazing boards, to tapas and private chefs.\r\n\n\r\n\n**Do you have Eskies on board?**\r\n\nYes we do and we also provide ice.
+The eskies are very large and can be used for food or drink.\r\n\n\r\n\n**Where can we go on our charter?**\r\n\nWe operate in the calm, protected waters of the Gold Coast Broadwater.
+Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
+In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
+Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands.\r\n\nIn the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.\r\n\n\r\n\n**Will I get seasick?**\r\n\nNope.
+We operate in the calm, protected waters of the Gold Coast Broadwater.
+We do not go\r offshore (into the open ocean) so we do not experience large waves.
+Our catamarans are very stable, and do not have the same side to side rocking motion as experienced by single hull vessels so you won't get seasick :-).\r\n\n\r\n\n**What happens if it rains?**\r\n\nFirst of all remember...a little rain doesn't stop a great time on our boats especially in the warm Gold Coast endless summer...
+But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
+Please see the full booking policy provided with your invoice for full details or contact our team."
       title: Raft Up Party FAQ's
 columnBanner:
   - buttonTitle: Make Enquiry